FreeRTOS/iot-reference-arm-corstone3xx/Docs/aws-iot-example.md

 # AWS FreeRTOS MQTT example with OTA support

+## Introduction

 This AWS FreeRTOS MQTT example demonstrates how to develop cloud connected applications and update them securely by integrating the modular [FreeRTOS kernel](https://www.freertos.org/RTOS.html) and [libraries](https://www.freertos.org/libraries/categories.html) and utilizing hardware enforced security based on [Arm TrustZone (Armv8-M)](https://www.arm.com/technologies/trustzone-for-cortex-m).
 This example is based on the [Corstone-300](https://developer.arm.com/Processors/Corstone-300) platform.

+### Secure TLS Connection

+Corstone platform communicates with the AWS IoT Core over a secure TLS connection.
+Mbed TLS running on the NSPE is used to establish the TLS connection.
+Mbed TLS makes use of the PSA Crypto APIs provided by TF-M for Crypto operations.

+[PKCS#11](https://www.freertos.org/pkcs11/index.html) APIs to perform TLS client authentication and import TLS client certificate and private key into the device.
+PKCS#11 has been integrated with TF-M using a thin shim.
+In the integration, the PKCS#11 APIs invoke the appropriate PSA Secure Storage API or Cryptographic API via the shim.
+This ensures the keys and certificates are protected and the cryptographic operations are performed securely within the SPE of TF-M and is isolated from the kernel, libraries and applications in the Non-secure Processing Environment.
+Keys and certificates are securely stored.
+This is enabled by TF-M’s Internal Trusted Storage (ITS) and Protected Storage (PS) services.
+Signing during TLS client authentication is performed by TF-M’s Crypto service.

+### Secure OTA Updates

+FreeRTOS OTA Agent provides an OTA PAL layer for platforms to integrate and enable OTA updates.
+The demo integrates and OTA PAL implementation that makes use of the PSA Certified Firmware Update API implemented in TF-M. This allows Corstone-300 to receive new images from AWS IoT Core, authenticate using TF-M before deploying the image as the active image.
+The secure (TF-M) and the non-secure (FreeRTOS kernel and the application) images can be updated separately.

+Every time the device boots, MCUBoot (bootloader) verifies that the image signature is valid before booting the image.
+Since the secure (TF-M) and the non-secure (FreeRTOS kernel and the application) images are singed separately, MCUBoot verifies that both image signatures are valid before booting.
+If either of the verification fails, then MCUBoot stops the booting process.

 ## Setting up Arm Virtual Hardware using Amazon Machine Images